 PVC for research and Enterprise: E.Flynn@qub.ac.uk

 In the event that the integrity of research, conducted by University staff or research students in in doubt, the matter can be raised to either the relevant Head of School (for internal allegations) or the Director of Research and Enterprise (internal or external allegations).

 What is Research Integrity?

-For you, the researcher, research integrity is about honesty and transparency in how you conceive, conduct and report your research.
-You want to be fair and accurate in your presentation of interactions with peers, open about any (potential) conflicts of interest within your research and ensure that your research participant is protected, maintaining their dignity and rights at all times.
+As a researcher it is vital that you conceive, conduct and report your research in an honest and transparent manner.
+You must be fair and accurate when representing your interactions with peers, be open about any potential conflicts of interest that might emerge within your research and ensure that you protect research participants, maintaining their dignity and rights throughout the life time of your research.

 Concordat to Support Research Integrity

 The Concordat to Support Research Integrity (linked below) was developed by Universities UK (UUK) in 2012 and updated in 2019, in collaboration with the Higher Funding Council for England (HEFCE), UK Research and Innovation (UKRI) and the Wellcome Trust.
 The University fully supports the Concordat, the key principles of which are:

 - To maintain the highest standards of rigour and integrity in all aspects of research;

 - To ensure that research is conducted according to the appropriate ethical, legal and professional frameworks, obligations and standards;